DRIVERACTIVE... Just £2.99 for 36 Online Lessons.

 It's been estimated that with around three hours training, new drivers can achieve scores equal to those of experienced drivers.

-Your driving instructor will advise you about the best way to prepare for the HPT using DVD's or apps.
+Your driving instructor will advise you about the best way to prepare for the HPT using DVD's or apps such as the best selling app, DTS.
 Most instructors will have discs that you can borrow, rent or buy.
 If not there are several available in shops and online.

 The HPT used to use film clips but new computer-generated imagery (CGI) clips replaced old filmed clips a few years ago (on 12 January 2015).
 However, you should still practise with old film clips in addition to CGI clips - this will give you a 'real life' sense of spotting hazards.